L. Cargill, Medical Laboratory Scientist, ASCP. Retired blood banker and laboratorian. Loves to write about a wide range of subjects. Enjoy!

-- some chopped green chiles if desired
+- some chopped green chilies if desired

 Stir until mixed well.
-Pour into the pre-heated skillet.
-You should hear a sizzle!
+Pour into the preheated skillet.
+You should hear a sizzle.
 Bake the cornbread for 20 to 25 minutes until brown and a toothpick inserted comes out clean.

 Even before the invention of crock pots, my mom made a pot of beans nearly every day.
 They simmered on the stove and smelled wonderful.

-We used to sit at the table in the morning with our breakfast and "sort out" the beans.
+We used to sit at the table in the morning with our breakfast and sort out the beans.
 They had rocks in the bags!
 We had to make sure no rocks made it to the colander where we put the dried beans to be washed.
 We would sometimes have quite a little pile of rocks to throw out after the sorting.
 Mom said the farm workers would put the rocks in the bags because it was easier than sorting them while picking and they got paid by the weight so a few rocks just increased their meager wages.

-After the "soak", pour off the water (and hopefully the gas causing ingredient of beans in general), then cover the beans with fresh water and bring to a slow boil.
+After the soak, pour off the water (and hopefully the gas causing ingredient of beans in general), then cover the beans with fresh water and bring to a slow boil.
 Add some salt pork which flavors the beans.
 Add a bit of salt and pepper.
 Add a whole chopped up onion.
 Texas onions are very flavorful and my mom said I used to eat them like most people eat apples - raw.
 She said I would rather eat a whole onion than candy!
 I must have been a very confused child.
 I also wondered if Pinto beans came from Pinto horses.

 When the juice turns brown and thickens a bit, and the beans are soft and smelling good, they're done!
 Serve in a bowl with fresh cornbread and home fries on the side.